top of page

 (she/they)

-Located in Michigan, US, Rebekah focuses on heteropatriarchal hegemony, intersectional/feminist psychology, and religious trauma.
+Located in Ohio, US, Rebekah focuses on heteropatriarchal hegemony, intersectional/feminist psychology, and religious trauma.

 linkedin.png